Scholarship valued at up to $18,000 to support an outstanding postgraduate research student to conduct research overseas.

 a.
 This scholarship was established from donations made in 1942 by staff of the former Sydney Teachers' College to establish an award in recognition of the contributions made to Education by Alexander Mackie, Principal of the College from 1906 to 1940 and Professor of Education within the University of Sydney from 1910 to 1940.

 c.
-Applicants must be a graduate or undergraduate of the University of Sydney.
+Applicants must be a graduate or undergraduate student of the University of Sydney.

 d.
 Applicants must demonstrate a need to undertake travel overseas to conduct research as part of their Masters by Research, Master of Philosophy or PhD.